Meet Senior Attorney Sierra Weaver, who goes above and beyond to protect our coast from offshore drilling and seismic blasting.

-Despite overwhelming opposition from Atlantic states and hundreds of coastal communities, last year the Trump administration proposed opening nearly all U.S. waters to offshore drilling – including the previously off-limits Atlantic coast.
+Despite overwhelming opposition from Atlantic states and hundreds of coastal communities, the Trump administration proposed in 2018 opening nearly all U.S. waters to offshore drilling – including the previously off-limits Atlantic coast.

 We need to keep the pressure on to keep drilling away from our coast.